 More details are given in the Journal of the Acoustical Soc.

 of America: download the experimental

-paper.
+paper and the paper about instrument quality.
 There is also a technical

 web page, with sound files, spectra and more high speed

 The instrument is deceptively simple: it is just a wooden tube,

 about 1.2 to 1.5 m long, hollowed out by termites in the thin

 trunk of a eucalypt tree, and with a ring of beeswax around the

 mouthpiece for sealing and player's comfort.
 It is a very unusual